djangocon/2023.djangocon.us/_posts/2023-06-08-Joni-Trythall-YupGup.md

 > Joni: "At YupGup we are kicking off a little initiative this summer and I’d love to share it here first with this community.
 It’s called “Ask a Designer” and it’s simply a friendly space for developers to ask designers questions.
 We want to help take the stigma, mystery, and intimidation out of design in general.

-> You can email us at [askadesigner@yupgup.com](askadesigner@yupgup.com)–I can’t wait to chat."
+> You can email us at [askadesigner@yupgup.com](mailto:askadesigner@yupgup.com)–I can’t wait to chat."

 ## I saw in your YupGup bio that you have a very interesting hobby.
 What got you into raising butterflies?

 > Joni: So like a lot of things, I initially showed interest in raising butterflies to get my son involved but it ended up with me taking it to a weird level.
-I ordered some TINY baby caterpillars from an organization called Monarch Watch to get started.
+I ordered some TINY baby caterpillars from an organization called [Monarch Watch](https://monarchwatch.org/) to get started.
 We learned so much after that first year that it’s been easier and easier to attract them naturally and raise them from eggs.
-By prioritizing native plants, adding milkweed, and avoiding chemicals, we’ve been able to collect 30+ eggs a year and even got our yard certified as an official monarch waystation with these changes.
+By prioritizing native plants, adding milkweed, and avoiding chemicals, we’ve been able to collect 30+ eggs a year and even got our yard certified as an official [Monarch Waystation](https://monarchwatch.org/waystations/) with these changes.

 > It’s the highlight of the year for me, honestly, and I’ve added leafcutter bees to the mix as well.
 They are the cutest solitary bees that excel as pollinators and go through several generations a year living in little reeds I’ve set up for them.